Are Glass Floors Safe? 5 Myths about Glass Flooring Debunked

 Myth #4: Glass Is Fragile

-The important thing to remember with glass floors, though, is that the panels are designed for this kind of application.
+The important thing to remember with glass floors, is that the panels are designed for this kind of application.
 They’re created to specific thicknesses, the support system is engineered to ensure the entire project is solid and safe, and the glass panels are layered to hold the structural load in case one breaks.

 There are glass applications that have lasted thousands of years, and that’s because glass is very strong in compression.
 Essentially, this means it’s an excellent material for bearing weight.
-(As just one example, check out this glass trade show floor designed to withstand the weight of a car.)

 What glass doesn’t like is blunt trauma.
 That’s a high impact with a narrow item.
 While this can cause the glass to shatter, properly designed flooring should still be entirely structurally sound.
 When used as intended (coupled with a failure redundancy), glass is a highly durable and safe material.